 By authority of...

-Title 13 of the Alaska Administrative Code, Chapters 50 through 55, was adopted and amended to the 2012 International Building, Fire, Fuel Gas and Mechanical Codes.
-This new code took affect on May 19, 2017.
-Projects submitted after that date will be reviewed under the new code.
+Title 13 of the Alaska Administrative Code, Chapters 50 through 55, was adopted and amended to the 2021 International Building, Fire, Fuel Gas and Mechanical Codes.
+This new code takes affect on October 28, 2022.

 If you are interested in being able to have full search and printing abilities, please visit shop.ICCsafe.org for a pay option, that will allow full access and full features.
 For technical support using this product, please call International Code Council® at 888-422-7233 ext 33822.
 COPYRIGHT 2007 by INTERNATIONAL CODE COUNCIL